-This is a sure sign that you have a leaky roof that needs to be replaced.
+This is a sure sign that you have a leaky roof that needs replacement.

 Roofs are built to withstand high winds and storms.

-If you notice missing shingles or shingles on your roof, that could be a sign that your roof is failing.
+If you notice shingles missing from your roof, it could be a sign that your roof is failing.

-If your roof is showing serious signs of wear and tear, have a roofing professional inspect it for you and to see if it needs to be replaced.
+If your roof is showing serious signs of wear and tear, have a roofing professional inspect it to see if it needs to be replaced.

 Your Roofing Options